jlmelville/uwot/README.md

 ## News

+*December 10 2018*.
+Default behavior has changed so that multiple threads are no longer used during the stochastic gradient descent phase.
+This (along with some other minor changes) should ensure reproducibility (as long as you `set.seed` appropriately), at the cost of a loss in speed and is in line with the behavior of the Python UMAP implementation.
+If you don't care about reproducibility, the number of threads to use during SGD can be set with a new parameter, `n_sgd_threads`.

 *December 9 2018*.
 Added a `pca` argument that will reduce `X` to the specified number of dimensions (e.g. 50, commonly used in t-SNE routines).
 This should give a big speed up to the nearest neighbor search if you are using Euclidean